-\emph{Numerical results} -- We study the spectrum of DSG {for Dirichlet boundary conditions} at $\beta_1 = 1$ and $\beta_2 = 2.5$ with equal mixing parameters $\mu_1 = \mu_2 = \mu$ in which case the model is far from all integrable regimes.
-In particular, its level spacing statistics are consistent with RMT predictions for any value of the interaction strength $\mu$, even for infinitesimal ones, despite the proximity to the CFT point \cite{Srdinsek2021}.
-At the same time we can achieve convergence for a sufficiently large part of the spectrum and for interactions sufficiently far from the perturbative regime {(Fig.~\ref{fig:2})}.
-As observables we use the number operator $N$ in the CFT basis and the potential energy operators $V(\beta_i)$.
-Note that $N$ is not a conserved quantity in the DSG and in general interacting QFTs.
-These operators are integrals of local densities, therefore having extensive expectation values in ground or equilibrium states, which makes them suitable for testing ETH.
+As observables, we use the number operator $N$ in the CFT basis and the potential energy operators $V(\beta_i)$.
+Note that $N$ is not a conserved quantity in the DSG.
+These operators are integrals of local densities, therefore having extensive expectation values in ground or equilibrium states, which makes them suitable for testing the ETH.
 Given that the unperturbed CFT model is diagonal in terms of Fourier modes, we can compute, as a measure of entanglement in the eigenstates, the R\'enyi entanglement entropy of one Fourier mode with respect to the rest.
 In lattice models, the entanglement entropy of an eigenstate computed in the local basis encodes the total correlation between the subsystem in focus and its complement, with localised eigenstates showing low entanglement compared to delocalised ones.
-Similarly, Fourier space entanglement is relatively low for eigenstates that are {`localised' in the Fourier space.}
+Similarly, Fourier space entanglement is low for eigenstates that are `localised' in the Fourier space.

-Fig.~\ref{fig:1} shows numerical results for the eigenstate values of these quantities versus the eigenstate energy.
-While the spectrum exhibits chaotic level spacing statistics even for small values of $\mu$, we set $\mu=0.5$, which corresponds to a good trade-off between remoteness from the perturbative limit and accuracy.
-Overall, the scatter plots look qualitatively very different from those of chaotic models.
-In contrast to what ETH prescribes, the eigenstates span a wide area rather than being concentrated close to the thermal curve, and they are organised in separated families of states, a structure reminiscent of integrable instead of nonintegrable models.
+Fig.~\ref{fig:1} shows numerical results for the expectation values of these quantities in the eigenstates versus their energy.
+We set $\mu=0.5$, which corresponds to a good trade-off between remoteness from the perturbative limit and accuracy.
+While the spectrum exhibits chaotic level spacing statistics, the scatter plots look qualitatively very different from those of chaotic models.
+In contrast to what the ETH prescribes, the eigenstates span a wide area rather than being concentrated close to the thermal curve, and they are organised in separated families of states, a structure reminiscent of integrable models.
 In particular, the states with the lowest particle number $N$ form a special family of points located at the edge of the spectra, well aligned along smooth curves spanning the entire energy range, and having almost equidistant energies.
-These states are far from the bulk of other states and have very low Fourier space entanglement entropy, which are the characteristics of QMBS.
+These states have very low Fourier space entanglement entropy, which is characteristic of QMBS.